-Students are required to wear cloth face coverings in all residence hall lounge areas, as well as keep some distance, if possible.
+Students are required to wear face masks in all residence hall lounge areas, as well as keep some distance, if possible.
 Students will be asked to sanitize any items/surfaces that they use in their lounge space both before and after use.
 There will be a clipboard in every residence hall lounge area where a student must sign in/sign out/and record what they utilized and confirm that it was cleaned both before and after use.
+There is no food permitted in residence hall lounge areas.